pfiterman/pfiterman/README.md

 ➡️ I have an unwavering passion for the field I have chosen — Software Development<br>
 ➡️ I am a fast-learner, perpetual problem-solver, and avid tech enthusiast<br>
 ➡️ I have been on a career adventure, coding web and desktop solutions<br>
-➡️ I have practical experience with PHP, C#, and SQL using databases like SQL Server, Oracle, MySQL, and PostgreSQL.<br>
+➡️ I have practical experience with PHP, C#, and SQL using databases like SQL Server, Oracle, MySQL, and PostgreSQL<br>
 ➡️ I am on an exciting journey to master leading frontend frameworks: React, Angular, and Vue<br><br>
 If you need a full or part-time front-end developer with a diverse skill set, hit me up